MattiasSp/EDCA/README.txt

  * <> Contribute?								*
  *	> Get an account on GitHub.com, download the EDCA repository, edit it,	*
  *	  push your changes back and make a pull request.			*
+ *	> By contributing with changes or additions to the EDCA repository, you *
+ *	  acknowledge that your contributions will carry the same license as	*
+ *	  the original EDCA, and can be used, reproduced, modified or		*
+ *	  distributed accordingly.						*
  * 										*
  * <> Contact the author?							*
  *	> E-mail to: edca.contact@gmail.com					*